 Adrienne A. White, Ph.D., R.D.
 (University of Tennessee, 1988), Professor and Dietetic Internship Director.
 Nutrition, behavior and the environment, interventions and theory-driven behavior change strategies across the life cycle.

 Vivian C.H.
 Wu, Ph.D.
-(Kansas State University, 2002), Associate Professor.
+(Kansas State University, 2002), Professor.
 Food safety and security, food microbiology, food fermentation, and rapid methods and automation in microbiology.
 Particular interest in the development of new systems for rapid determination of pathogenic injured and non-injured microorganisms in foods, and the development of strategies to control, eliminate, or prevent foodborne pathogens in foods.

 Adjunct and Associate Graduate Faculty